Faten Hamama: Controversy in the late 1960s

-Hamama left Egypt from 1966 to 1971, claiming that she was being harassed by Egyptian Intelligence.
+Hamama left Egypt from 1966 to 1970, claiming that she was being harassed by Egyptian Intelligence.
 She had been a supporter of the 1952 Revolution, but later became an opponent of the Free Officers and their oppressive regime.
 She said they were "asking her to cooperate" but she apologized and refused.
 In consequence, she was forbidden to travel or participate in film festivals.
-She was only able to leave Egypt after many serious disputes, where she lived in Paris, London and Lebanon.

-While she was away, then President Gamal Abdel Nasser asked famous writers, journalists and friends to try to convince her to return to Egypt.
-He called her a "national treasure" and even awarded her an honorary decoration in 1965.
-However, she did not return until 1971, after Nasser's death.
+She was only able to leave Egypt after many serious disputes, where she lived for a while in Paris, London and Lebanon.While she was away, then President Gamal Abdel Nasser asked famous writers, journalists and friends to try to convince her to return to Egypt.
+He called her a "national treasure" and even awarded her an honorary decoration in 1965, which she accepted.
+However, from 1966, she did not return until February 1970.
 Following her return she played roles conveying messages of democracy.
 Her first film after her return to Egypt was alongside the Egyptian leading movie star Salah Zulfikar in the 1971 TV short film named Witch (ساحرة, Sahira), and in the same year, she starred in the 1971 film Thin Thread (الخيط الرفيع, Al Khait Al Rafie).
 She often criticized the laws in Egypt in her films.

-In the 1972 film Imbratoriyat Meem (إمبراطورية ميم, The Empire of M), Hamama presented a pro-democratic point of view and received an award from the Soviet Union of Women in the Moscow International Festival.
-Her most significant film was Salah Zulfikar Films production Oridu Hallan (أريد حلاً, I Want a Solution).
+In the 1972 film Imbratoriyat Meem (إمبراطورية ميم, The Empire of M), Hamama presented a pro-democratic point of view and received an award from the Soviet Union of Women in the Moscow International Film Festival.
+Her most significant film was Oridu Hallan (أريد حلاً, I Want a Solution), produced by Salah Zulfikar through his production company; Salah Zulfikar Films Company.
 In this film, she criticised laws governing marriage and divorce in Egypt.
 After the film, the Egyptian government abrogated a law that forbade wives from divorcing their husbands, therefore allowing khul'.